Amodimethicone: The Science of My Favourite Hair Ingredient

 Healthy hair is covered in a protective water-repellent (hydrophobic) layer of a fatty acid called 18-methyleicosanoic acid (18-MEA).

-This layer, known as the F-layer, is chemically bound to hair, but wears off during lots of chemical processes like bleaching.
+This layer, known as the F-layer, is chemically bound to hair, but wears off with damage, especially during oxidative chemical processes like bleaching.

-When the F-layer is worn off, the water-attracting (hydrophilic) proteins underneath are more exposed.
-These proteins acquire a negative charge in water, so damaged sections of hair are more negatively charged than the undamaged portions.
+When the F-layer breaks off, there are water-attracting (hydrophilic) groups left behind.
+Damage also leaves the hydrophilic proteins of the hair more exposed.
+These all acquire a negative charge in water, so damaged sections of hair are more negatively charged than the undamaged portions.

 Opposite charges attract, so this means that amodimethicone will selectively stick to the damaged sections of hair more strongly.